w3c/w3c-website-redesign-html/README.md

 ## Deployment
 We use [Deployer](https://deployer.org) for deployment.

-The deployment clones the relevant branch to your local machine within the path
+The deployment uses your local repo path at

-`/.deployer`

-It then runs the required build commands and then deploys the built site to the server
+`~/Sites/w3c-website-redesign-html`

-Deploy to development
+**Note:** Please ensure that you have ran the necessary build commands prior to deploying Deploy to development

 ```